-It may be helpful for providers to share the number of hours of care they provide to help with planning, but they will want to satisfy themselves that it is lawful for them to share that information and get consent from the person where possible.
+It may be helpful for providers to share with local authorities the number of hours of care they provide to help with planning, but providers will want to satisfy themselves that it is lawful for them to share that information and get consent from the individual being supported where possible.

 6. Avoid sharing staff between settings

-Local primary and community health services providers may support with the deployment of volunteers and agency staff where that is safe to do so and provided safeguarding measures are in place.
+Local primary and community health services providers may provide support through the deployment of volunteers and agency staff, where it is safe to do so, provided proper safeguarding measures are in place.

-7. Identify people who are clinically extremely vulnerable
+7. People formerly identified as clinically extremely vulnerable

 8. Maintain oversight of people who are self-isolating

-The supported living provider should maintain oversight of people who are self-isolating, and note the arrangements that local authorities, CCGs and NHS 111 are putting in place to refer people self-isolating at home to volunteers who can offer practical and emotional support.
+The supported living provider should maintain oversight of people who are self-isolating, and note the arrangements that local authorities, Clinical Commissioning Groups (CCGs) and NHS 111 are putting in place to refer people self-isolating at home to volunteers who can offer practical and emotional support.

-By following these steps, most people who live in supported living environments should have a continuity of care, support and help that adapts to the situation with COVID-19.
-For a small number of people, where a person’s wellbeing is at risk, the managers of supported living environments may wish to contact social workers in their local authority to seek further advice and support.
+By following these steps, most people who live in supported living environments should have a continuity of care, support and help that adapts to their situation.
+For a small number of people, where their wellbeing is at risk, the managers of supported living environments may wish to contact social workers in their local authority to seek further advice and support.

 Risk assessment, risk reduction and local implementation